jeudesprits/PSTask/README.md

 # Sooner

-This is only a small part of the possibilities.
-Soon I will add documentation.
 There is much more that has not been said.
-Tasks can not only generate a certain result, but can also receive it from another task.
-This way you can easily organize task chains. *Operator* functions do exactly the same thing.
-I have not yet talked about grouping several tasks into one task.
 Thank you for reaching the end. 😃